 Choose from a variety of unique locations around the resort, and a private gourmet dinner will be prepared especially for you.

-A favourite setting is a raised platform in the heart of the bamboo forest where you can dine whilst elephants roam freely below.
+A favorite setting is a raised platform in the heart of the bamboo forest where you can dine whilst elephants roam freely below.

 Watch as your crab is brought in from the crab pots and cooked at one of the ramshackle eateries on the seafront.
 Served with pepper from nearby Kampot, tuck in with your fingers and enjoy.